 In the episode of "Prankless", Gene, the manager of East Pines park, is a walking, talking snack vending machine.

 Speaking of gumballs, The Amazing World of Gumball has sentient cacti, balloons, clouds, potatoes, bananas, toast and so on.
-And that's just among the main characters; anything can come to life in its setting.
+And that's just among the main characters; everything in Elmore is alive and anything can also become anthropomorphic.

 The Heart of Jong from Xiaolin Showdown, which can bring otherwise inanimate objects to life.